 Available in a 5L and 12L, the water bag has a carry and hanging strap so you can hang it from a stout tree branch.
 The bag does get very heavy when you fill it, particularly the 12L size, and you might find it best to carry it part full and replenish it with a smaller container or cook pot as needed.
-While the bag has a roll top, it’s not intended to transport water in a backpack and does not create a perfect seal when the top is rolled closed.
+While the bag has a roll-top, it’s not intended to transport water in a backpack and does not create a perfect seal when the top is rolled closed.

-The Mission comes with pre-filter that screws into in the bottom of the water bag and filters sediment and larger particulates out of the water before it passes through the purifier.
-This is a crucial element missing from other other “personal purifiers” like the Sawyer Mini and the Sawyer Point One where the flow slows noticeably over time, despite frequent back-flushing to eliminate sediment from gunking up the purifier element.
+The Mission comes with a pre-filter that screws into the bottom of the water bag and filters sediment and larger particulates out of the water before it passes through the purifier.
+This is a crucial element missing from other “personal purifiers” like the Sawyer Mini and the Sawyer Point One where the flow slows noticeably over time, despite frequent back-flushing to eliminate sediment from gunking up the purifier element.
 I found the pre-filter quite useful for removing organic debris when scooping up pond water near the shore and purifying it, for instance.

 Once you’ve filled the water bag and hung it up, you can insert the hose which connects the “dirty” water bag to the purifier element.
-The hose snaps into place when inserted into the bottom of the water bag and has a simple quick release for use when you want to disassemble and pack the system.
+The hose snaps into place when inserted into the bottom of the water bag and has a simple quick-release for use when you want to disassemble and pack the system.
 The hose remains attached to the purifier element although the two components can be replaced and reassembled as needed for cleaning or repair.

-The Mission Purifier element has a red valve and and blue valve on it and care must be taken not to confuse the two.
+The Mission Purifier element has a red valve and blue valve on it and care must be taken not to confuse the two.
 The red valve is used to clear air from the hose to make the water flow faster through it.
-However water that drains when the red valve is open is still “dirty” and un-purified.
+However, water that drains when the red valve is open is still “dirty” and un-purified.
 This valve should only be used when you first hang the system to prime it.

 The flow is also slow enough that you’re going to want a large catchment, like a big water jug, to capture and store the purifier water so you don’t have to stand around and wait for it to purifier multiple liters.
 I also suggest you bring a large funnel, because the water dribbles out of the blue “clean” hose, rather than streaming out, and it is hard to direct the dribbles into a bottle with a small opening.